 - Krassen Stanchev; (Professor, Sofia University, Bulgaria)

-- Mitja Steinbacher; (Assistant Professor, FPV – Faculty of Law and Business Studies, Ljubljana, Slovenia)
+- Mitja Steinbacher; (Dean, FPV – Faculty of Law and Business Studies, Ljubljana, Slovenia)

 - Ružica Šimić Banović; (Assistant Professor, Faculty of Law, Zagreb University, Croatia)

 - Vlatka Škokić; (Associate Professor, University of Split, Faculty of Economics, Split, Croatia & Visiting Research Fellow, School of Hospitality and Tourism Management, Faculty of Arts and Social Sciences, University of Surrey, Guildford, UK)